Skip to content

 Visitors outside the east front of Tattershall Castle | © National Trust Images/Arnhel de Serra

-• Tattershall is a draughty castle with no heating, so treat the visit like you would an outdoor trip.
-It is best to wrap up warm, and wear sensible and sturdy footwear.
+• The Great Tower is draughty and has no heating, so treat the visit like you would an outdoor trip and make sure you advise people to wear sensible and sturdy footwear.

-• The site has two water-filled moats with sheer walls, steep banks and uneven slippery surfaces throughout.
+• The site has two water-filled moats with sheer walls, steep banks.
+There are uneven, slippery surfaces throughout.

 An adult and child touching a large fireplace which is almost taller than them at Tattershall Castle